 Studying abroad is no longer a novelty for international students, especially from India.
 Nearly 55% of the more than 5.5 lakh students, emigrating annually, are studying in USA and Canada.
-Nearly 10% in Europe including UK and Germany and about 17% in Australia.
+Nearly 10% in Europe including UK and Germany and about 17% in Australia (Read Why study in Australia).
 Though these numbers encompass all levels of education, Master’s degree constitutes a major section.

 So, why do students choose to study abroad?

 But changing times – the immigration unfriendly political scenarios in particular and hopes raised from the promises of the motherland – have been pushing a lot of those graduates to make the journey back home (Read More international students returning home to China, India after graduation than before).

 With a mixture of personal and professional reasons and aspirations, the lot of these MS graduates land back home hoping to be received with open arms.

 What is the reality, though?
 Do all American degrees get a double take from employers and institutions?
 Is everyone impressed and ready to hire foreign graduates?

 Let us explore.
 In particular, let us find out what is the value of international MS degrees in India.